pizzadotdoggo/pizzadotdoggo/README.md

 ⋆｡°✩"Call me fighter, I'll mop the floor with you
 Call me lover, I'll take you for a drink or two
-You'll get older, and maybe then you'll feel some control"/Lyr✩°｡⋆
+You'll get older, and maybe then you'll feel some control"✩°｡⋆

 Stalkers ↴